Queensland architect and 1998 Gold Medalist Gabriel Poole has died.

 Born in Ipswich in 1934, Poole became one of the most significant architects to have emerged from Queensland, with his houses in particular attracting accolades and recognition from his peers.
 His Tent House in Eumundi won the Institute’s 1990 Robin Boyd Award and the Queensland chapter’s Queensland Innovation and Robin Dods Awards.

-The architect worked both as a sole practitioner and latterly in collaboration with artist and interior designer Elizabeth Poole on projects like the airy Stradbroke House.
+The architect worked both as a sole practitioner and latterly in collaboration with artist and interior designer Elizabeth Poole on projects like the airy Stradbroke House, which was designed in collaboration with Tim Bennetton Architects.

 Aside from some time spent in London with Powell and Moya and James Cadbury Brown, Poole worked mostly on the Sunshine Coast, with a short interlude in Sydney.
 The mainstay of his practice has been residential projects, “distinguished by a sensitive response to climate and place and by an exploratory attitude to structure, construction and materials.”